 Managing Noise

 There are multiple ways to control the speed of the fans and pump in your watercooled PC.
-The easiest control method is via the motherboard, with basic boards providing control via the BIOS and higher end boards being bundled with Windows applications such as Corsair iCUE, that provides the same capabilities but with greater convenience.
+The easiest way is via the motherboard BIOS.
+Many higher-end motherboards include Windows software, such as Asus Fan Xpert, Gigabyte Control Center and MSI Center, that provides the same capabilities but with greater convenience and additional features such as speed curves and RGB lighting effects.

 Installation